How to get Success in CLAT 2021 - Tips and Tricks

 How to get Success in CLAT 2021

-The Consortium of NLUs have notified that the exam will revert back to offline mode from the online mode which was adopted last session given the pandemic situation.
-Also, one must remember that last year a few changes were incorporated to the CLAT exam pattern, which will continue this session as well.
-This include the CLAT UG exam will now have 150 multiple choice questions (down from 200 earlier).
-The CLAT PG will have 120 multiple choice questions; the subjective questions have been dropped.
+The Consortium of NLUs has notified that the exam will revert back to offline mode from the online mode which was adopted the last session given the pandemic situation.
+Also, one must remember that last year a few changes were incorporated into the CLAT exam pattern, which will continue this session as well.
+This include the CLAT UG exam will now have 150 multiple-choice questions (down from 200 earlier).
+The CLAT PG will have 100 multiple choice questions and two subjective questions.
 Also, questions will be comprehension based.

 To get success in CLAT 2021, one must always refer to the syllabus and updated CLAT exam pattern 2021.

 Type of questions